arangodb/docs/3.10/arangosearch-nested-search.md

 {% include hint-ee.md feature="Nested search" %}

-By default, ArangoSearch Views index arrays as if the parent attribute had multiple values at once.
+By default, `arangosearch` Views index arrays as if the parent attribute had multiple values at once.
 With `trackListPositions` set to `true`, every array element is indexed individually and can be queried separately using the respective array index.
 With the nested search feature, you get another